PepkorIT/beach-day/docs/getting-started/step1.md

 **2.1\.
 Create Jasmine Boot File**

 We need to setup Jasmine and configure it to use beach-day.
-We do this by means of a node boot file.
+We do this by means of a jasmine node [boot file](https://jasmine.github.io/2.4/boot.html).

 Create a file called `boot.js` and place it in your project root.
 Then paste the following into the file: